 Louis Burns draws on ancestral oral traditions and research in a broad body of literature to tell the story of the Osage people.
 He writes clearly and concisely, from the Osage perspective.
 First published in 1989 and for many years out of print, this revised edition is augmented by a new preface and maps.
 Because of its masterful compilation and synthesis of the known data, A History of the Osage People continues to be the best reference for information on an important American Indian people.

 Louis F. Burns was a historian, author, and teacher, known as a leading expert on the history, mythology, and culture of the Osage Nation.
 Burns wrote more than a dozen books and scholarly works on the Osage people.
 He was born in Elgin, Kansas in 1920 and was a member of the Osage tribe’s Mottled Eagle Clan.
 In 2002 he was inducted into the Oklahoma Historians Hall of Fame.

 Pick up your own copy of A History of The Osage People here.

-Check out our Recommended Reading for Historical Perspective for more insightful books into the life and times of Laura Ingalls Wilder.
+Interested in learning more?
+Check out our list of Recommended Books about the Osage People.
 Be sure to subscribe to our newsletter for information and recommendations about interesting reading and activities.